-- Use Restrictions – This section outlines how the customer is restricted from using the application – including sub-licensing, hacking, reverse engineering, or otherwise using your SaaS for illegal operations.
+- Use Restrictions – This section outlines how the customer is restricted from using the application – including sub-licensing, hacking, reverse engineering, using for commercial purposes, or otherwise using your SaaS for illegal operations.

 - Service Levels – Here, the agreement outlines what kind of uptime is being promised, and references any other third party agreement that you may have in place.
 Further, this section should have sub-sections outlining service availability reports, and any remedies in case service levels promised are not met.
 Consider adding a service level agreement as an Exhibit, or published on your website.

 - Representations and Warranties – This essential section outlines the promises being made by each party that they are indeed able to enter into this agreement.
-Further, this section outlines the warranties you as the SaaS provider are making to the customer in terms of protections, data security, etc.
+Also, this section outlines the warranties you as the SaaS provider are making to the customer in terms of merchantability, or, alternatively, the warranties you are disclaiming.

-- Indemnification – This section is sometimes negotiated, and outlines how you and the customer are indemnifying each other from contract breaches and third party claims.
+- Indemnification – This section is often negotiated, and outlines how you and the customer are indemnifying each other from third party claims.
 Specifically, if you or the customer are being sued by a third party because of your Services or the Customer’s use of your services – there should be legal recourse for covering judgments and legal fees.

-- Limitations of Liability – This essential section limits liability for you and your customer from claims, and can set a monetary limit as to how much can be recovered (such as the total price of the contract) in case there is a breach.
+- Limitations of Liability – Another often negotiated section, this essential section limits liability for you and your customer from claims, and can set a monetary limit as to how much can be recovered (such as the total price of the contract) in case there is a breach.

-- Insurance – Your agreement can outline insurance requirements both from you, or for your customer – and what kind of minimum coverage either of you should have.
+- Insurance – Your agreement can outline insurance requirements both from you and for your customer – and what kind of minimum coverage either of you should have.
 This is often a requirement of Enterprise companies.

-- Boilerplate Terms – these are the contract clauses that are included in most agreements – including entire agreement, notices, assignment, third-party beneficiaries, publicity, governing laws, arbitration, and equitable relief.
+- Miscellaneous Terms – these are the contract clauses that are included in most agreements – including entire agreement, notices, assignment, third-party beneficiaries, publicity, governing laws, arbitration, and equitable relief.
 The most negotiated terms in Miscellaneous Terms are governing laws, arbitration, and publicity.

 Let us Help

-Kader Law can help you draft a solid Enterprise SaaS sales agreement, review incoming MSA’s, and negotiate for you.
+Kader Law can help you draft a solid Enterprise SaaS sales agreement, review incoming agreements from Customers, and negotiate on your behalf.
 If you’re interested, feel free to contact us.